rockettheme/docs/Docs/wordpress/start/INDEX.md

 WordPress sites can be hosted on anything from a shared budget hosting plan to a massive network of storage and active servers, CDNs, and other complex solutions.

 ### SEO and Other Features
 WordPress enables you to specify how content is displayed.
-Its clean permalink structure enables you to create content with search engine optimization (SEO) in mind.
+Its clean permanent link structure enables you to create content with search engine optimization (SEO) in mind.
 Tags are also a popular feature of WordPress that makes management and organization of content much easier out of the box.

 There are a lot of reasons to choose WordPress as your site's CMS, though the best way to determine if it is right for you is to give it a try for yourself.